zhang1980s/ec2-ena-express-lab/README.md

    # Deploy only the compute stack
    ./deploy.sh 123456789012 us-east-1 --compute-ena-express

+   # Deploy only the dedicated host stack
+   ./deploy.sh 123456789012 us-east-1 --compute-dedicated-host

    # Deploy only the monitoring stack
    ./deploy.sh 123456789012 us-east-1 --monitoring